-An early study suggests that selling behavior should also be considered when designing a compensation plan.
-It points out that factors like marketing strategy ("push" vs. "pull"), buying processes and market structure should also influence the compensation plan.
-For example, if it is expected from the sales rep to wait for results rather than influence results, the pay for the same result should vary (Cespedes, 1990).

-Maybe the most important tip for plan designers is that it is very dangerous to copy compensation plans.
-It is recommended to copy the guidelines and maybe the structure, but it is critical to make the relevant modifications that will fit the company goals, the industry, the sales role, sales structure, sales objectives, selling cycle etc. (Rouziès and Onyemah, 2018).
+Cespedes (1990) argues that selling behavior should also be considered when designing compensation plans, with factors like marketing strategy (push versus pull), buying processes, and market structure also taken into account.
+For example, if it is expected from the sales rep to wait for rather than influence results, the pay for the same result should vary.
+It is very dangerous to simply copy other compensation plans when designing new ones.
+Each new plan should fit with company goals, the industry, and the specific nature of the sales role, sales structures, sales objectives, the selling cycle, and so on (Rouziès and Onyemah, 2018).

-Retention
+Staff retention and plan design

-One of the goals of a good plan is retaining the best salespeople within the organization (Lo et al., 2011).
-This thesis aims for this task as well: retaining the best salespeople: The reps that have the lowest risk aversion, require less management efforts, have the highest abilities and can sell any product and would have the best influence on the sales team.
-In the following chapter the author will review the work done on the correlation between retention, motivation and compensation, and present different ideas regarding retention of salespeople.
+One of the goals of good plans is the retention of the best salespeople within the organization (Lo et al., 2011).
+The reps that have the lowest risk aversion require fewer management efforts, have the highest abilities, can usually sell any product, and have the most positive influence on the team.

-In a study done in the context of industrial sales, the correlation between high incentive pay and retaining the best sales reps, was empirically proven.
-In the environment of complex industrial sales, increasing the incentive serves the purpose of retaining the best reps and not only providing a good income.
-The increased incentive pay is particularly important to the low risk averse and the high ability reps (Lo et al., 2011).
-However, increased incentive is not only measured by absolute value.
-A work done in the beginning of the nineties of the last century showed that the incentive should be above the average incentive in the relevant industry in order to have the retention effect on the good reps as described above (Joseph and Kalwani, 1992).
-Paying above industry average will not only retain good people but also attract good people to work in organizations that practice this philosophy (Kissan, 1992).
+Lo et al. (2011)’s study empirically demonstrates a correlation between high levels of incentive pay and retention of the best sales reps in industrial sales, particularly important for low risk-averse, high-ability reps.
+However, increased incentives should not only be measured in absolute terms.
+Joseph and Kalwani (1992) shows that the incentives should be above the relevant industry average in order to retain good reps.
+Paying above-industry-average incentive levels will not only retain but also attract good people to organizations (Kissan, 1992).

-It is clear that retention is not correlated to pay or incentive only.
-An organization should have a retention strategy.
-This strategy should include different factors besides compensation.
-These should include professional development opportunities, leadership, investing more in hiring the right people, practicing open and transparent communication, etc. (Wang and Chen, 2017).
+Retention is not only related to pay and incentives.
+Organization should have retention strategies that also include professional development and leadership opportunities, better investment in hiring techniques, and open, transparent communication, among other matters (Wang and Chen, 2017).

-On top of all these, also comes the culture and the vision of the organization and its leaders.
-A study done in the bank industry in Malaysia showed that visionary leadership was the strongest factor on retention.
-Afterwards came the culture of the organization and teamwork (Kosim, 2017).
-Of course, all of these aside from a decent pay.
+The culture and vision of the organization and its leaders is also a salient influence.
+A study done on the banking industry in Malaysia showed that visionary leadership was the strongest positive influence on retention, followed by organizational culture and teamwork, as well as decent remuneration, of course (Kosim, 2017).
+The interpersonal relationships between managers and their subordinates are key in retention of good people salespeople, as in other industries.
+Managers’ respect for and recognition of their staff positively influences the extrinsic motivation that aids retention of reps (Lagace et al., 1993).

-As in most businesses, the relationship between the manager and his/ her subordinate is one of the most important factors in retaining good people and also salespeople.
-Respect and recognition from the manager will influence positively on the extrinsic motivation and will help retain reps for longer periods (Lagace et al., 1993).